null

 Pitch

-The Teeth Per Inch, or Pitch, means the distance between the tips of each of your sawblade’s teeth.
+The Teeth Per Inch, or tooth Pitch, means the distance between the tips of each of your sawblade’s teeth.

 Face

 The front of the sawblade tooth is known as the face.
 When a blade is being maintained, the sharpener will grind down the face and clean the Gullet to provide new life to your blade.
-Sharpening only removes few thousandths of an inch from the face.
+Sharpening only removes few thousandths of an inch from the tooth face.

 Gullet

 The space between each tooth is known as a Gullet, the depth of which is measured from the lowest point of the valley between the teeth to the tip of the tooth.
-The radius of the Gullet area should be 0.04 to ⅛ [1 to 3 mm] to prevent any issues.
+The radius of the Gullet depth should be 0.04 to ⅛” [1 to 3 mm] to prevent any issues.
 When sharpening, this area is cleaned by the grinding wheel to remove microcracks, which if not removed can shorten the life of the blade.

 Back Angle